Books & Reviews

 understanding of the people and events that created and shaped California.

-"My students are always bored by textbooks but this one breaks
+"My students are always bored by textbooks but this one

-is sure to excite, challenge, and enlighten!"
+This book is sure to excite, challenge, and enlighten!"

 - Michael Moriarty, Los Angeles